Maria Menounos: Early life

-Menounos was born in the Boston suburb of Medford, Massachusetts, to Greek immigrant parents Costas and Litsa Menounos who worked as janitors in a Boston nightclub.
-She has a younger brother named Peter.
-Maria Menounos attended the Dormition of the Virgin Mary Greek Orthodox Church in Somerville, Massachusetts.
-She also attended Medford High School in Medford.
+Menounos was born to Greek immigrants on June 8, 1978, in Medford, a suburb of Boston, Massachusetts, United States.
+Her father, Konstantinos "Kostas" Menounos, is originally from Akovos, and her mother, Stavroula "Litsa" (née Kapernekas; 1954–2021), was originally from Kalamata.
+Menounos later worked as a janitor in the nightclub The Channel with Litsa and Kostas.
+Menounos has a younger brother.
+She graduated from Medford High School in 1996.

 In 1995, Menounos began to compete in beauty pageants.
-The following year, she won the title of Miss Massachusetts Teen USA, and she competed at Miss Teen USA where she placed in the top 15, receiving an honorary mention, during the preliminary competition.
+The following year, she won the title of Miss Massachusetts Teen USA and competed at Miss Teen USA—where she placed in the top 15, receiving an honorary mention, during the preliminary competition.
 She placed 13th in the preliminaries.
 She competed for the title of Miss Massachusetts USA 2000 and was the first runner-up.

-Menounos attended Boston's Emerson College participating there in the organization Emerson Independent Video.
-She graduated from Emerson in 2000.
+Menounos attended Emerson College, participating there in the organization Emerson Independent Video; she graduated in 2000.